-After exit from reset, FPROT is loaded with the contents of the NVPROT location, which is in the nonvolatile register block of the FLASH memory.
-FPROT cannot be changed directly from application software so a runaway program cannot alter the block protection settings.
-Because NVPROT is within the last 512 bytes of FLASH, if any amount of memory is protected, NVPROT is itself protected and cannot be altered (intentionally or unintentionally) by the application software.
-FPROT can be written through background debug commands, which allows a way to erase and reprogram a protected FLASH memory.
+At reset, the high-page register (FPROT) is loaded with the contents of the NVPROT location which is in the nonvolatile register block of the FLASH memory.
+The value in FPROT cannot be changed directly from application software so a runaway program cannot alter the block protection settings.
+If the last 512 bytes of FLASH which includes the NVPROT register is protected, the application program cannot alter the block protection settings (intentionally or unintentionally).
+The FPROT control bits can be written by background debug commands to allow a way to erase a protected FLASH memory.